TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/29 - Joel/Joel 1/Joel 1.8.md

 ---

-Lament like a virgin girded with sackcloth for the husband of her youth.
+Mourn like a virgin dressed in sackcloth for the husband of her youth!